data center firewall

 In that case, the standby device takes over the role of the active device and starts operating actively to maintain continuity in firewall operations.
 An active device periodically sends keepalive messages and replicates its configurations to a standby device.
 Therefore, the communication channel between the peers of a high-availability pair must be robust and with much less latency.

 One way to examine SaaS-based applications and introduce some cloud security is by using Cisco Umbrella with the SASE Cloud.
-The SASE Cloud has a cloud access security broker known as Cloudlock.
-The Cisco Umbrella CASB delivered from the Cisco Cloudlock solution is like a broker that hooks into the application’s backend to determine users’ actions.
+The SASE Cloud can also have a cloud access security broker known as Cloudlock.
+The Cisco Umbrella CASB is like a broker that hooks into the application’s backend to determine users’ actions.
 It does this by asking for the service via an Application Programming Interface (API) call and not by DPI.

 Cisco Umbrella